appleseedhq/appleseedhq.github.io/team.md

 Dorian Fevrier

 Dorian is a rendering lover since the first days of the CGI.
 He provides bug reports, testing, use cases, and technical feedback to have a production vision about how things could be done/used.
 Lighter by training, his job involves technical lighting, pipeline and support for different full feature film projects.
-Dorian lives in Montréal, Canada.
+Dorian lives in MontrÃ©al, Canada.

 Blog: http://www.fevrierdorian.com/blog/
 Twitter: http://twitter.com/NarannCG